Browse Policies & Filtering

 - A user has to sign in at least once on an agent-equipped device for their groups to be discovered.

 - Group visibility is bounded by what your users actually log into.
-Groups that no agent-equipped user belongs to won’t appear.
+Groups that no agent-equipped user belongs to won’t appear as observed groups (you can still type them in by hand, see below).

-Step 1: Enable user policies on device profiles
+Step 1: Enable user policies on the device profile

 AD group policy is layered on top of device profiles.
 The profile sets a default policy; AD groups override it for matching users.